Eligibility Requirements for Medigap

-Once you turn 65 and have Medicare Part B, you enter the Medigap open enrollment period.
-During this time, the insurance company can’t use medical underwriting to determine whether or not it will offer you a policy.
+Once you turn 65 and have Medicare Part B, you enter the Medigap open enrollment period, which lasts 6 months.
+During this time, the insurance company can't use medical underwriting to determine whether or not it will offer you a policy.
 This means it can’t do any of the following things as a result of your health issues:

 - decline to sell you a Medigap policy

-- insist that you wait for a period of time before coverage begins (except in certain cases), or
+- insist that you wait for a period of time before coverage begins (except in certain cases)

 After the open enrollment period ends, the insurance company can refuse to sell you a policy based on your health or charge you more, unless you have a guaranteed right to buy a Medigap policy.
 (This usually happens in cases where you lose your existing policy through no fault of your own.)